Vincit/multi-user-test-runner/README.md

 ### Custom Runner Classes

-When creating runner class it is important to note that `AbstractUserRoleIT.loginAsUser()` method has to be called *before* calling the test method and *after* `@Before` methods.
+When creating runner class it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method has to be called *before* calling the test method and *after* `@Before` methods.
 This will enable creating users in `@Before` methods so that they can be used as creators.